 Casting on and knitting the yoke

-First, cast on for the neckband, then join to work in the round.
-As a tip, it’s often easier to work the first couple of rows back and forth THEN joining in the round, as it helps avoid twisting your stitches.
-You can use the tail of yarn to seam up those first few rows.
+As our hot tip, it can be easier to work the first couple of rows back and forth flat and THEN joining in the round, as it helps avoid twisting your stitches.
+You can use the tail of the starting yarn to seam up those first 2-3 rows.

 Next, you begin the yoke of the garment, working in rounds.
 As you knit each row, you’ll add increases to shape the shoulders of your garment.
 These increases might be in a neat diagonal column at the front and back of each arm (forming a raglan sleeve) or evenly spaced around the garment (popular in colourwork and lace designs).